ava-labs/hypersdk/abi/README.md

 - JSON files should align with their corresponding .hex files.

 ## Hash verification
 Wallets use ABI to display proper action names and field names.
-To verify ABI implementation in other languages, marshal the ABI into binary, hash it, and compare with the known hash.
+To verify ABI implementation in other languages, marshal the ABI into binary, hash it, and compare it with the known hash.
+We do this to avoid a situation where a bad actor could provide a different ABI, tricking users into signing the wrong action.

 ## Constraints
 - Actions must have an ID; other structs do not require one.